Key Features to Compare Auditing Tools

 find them in a larger model.

-- Group changes to copied formulas, do not show them
+- Group changes to copied formulas in the report, do not show them

 all as individual changes.